jaybz/TP-HomeAssistant/README.md

 ### Requirements for Mac OS
 You need to have the .Net Core 3.1 runtime installed which you can download from [this page](https://dotnet.microsoft.com/en-us/download/dotnet/3.1).
 Make sure you download the macOS x64 installer for the latest ASP.NET Core Runtime version which is [3.1.32](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-3.1.32-macos-x64-installer) at the time this README was last updated.
 It may be possible to run the plugin using a newer .Net version, however, I have not tested this and I cannot provide support for that at this time.

+*There is a way to run the plugin without the .Net Core 3.1 runtime but this requires the use of a console command that not all users will be familiar with.
+I can provide instructions for this upon request.
+I am also currently exploring how I can set things up such that neither the .Net core 3.1 runtime nor the console command will be required, however, I do not know when or if I will be able to do so.*

 ### Mac OS Installation
-If you have the necessary requirement(s) above, just download and import TP-HomeAssistant-osx-x64-<version>.tpp from the [releases](https://github.com/jaybz/TP-HomeAssistant/releases) page.
+If you have the necessary requirement(s) above, just download and import **TP-HomeAssistant-osx-x64-&lt;version&gt;.tpp** from the [releases](https://github.com/jaybz/TP-HomeAssistant/releases) page.

 ## Device Support
 Most types of devices supported by [Home Assistant](https://www.home-assistant.io/) should be supported by this plugin.
 That said, I do not have all the different device types available for testing at the moment.
 Also, support for most attributes, states, and services are very basic at the moment.